Hand injuries cost over $2,000 on average. If reading our newsletter helps you prevent even one injury, isn't that worth it?

-The main reason we need cut-resistant gloves is that our skin cuts very easily.
-Since leather is just the skin of an animal, it cuts just as easily.
+The main reason we need cut-resistant gloves is that our skin doesn’t offer much protection.
+Since leather is just the skin of an animal, it can be cut just as easily.
 Some leather gloves like our Endura® Oilbloc™ Goatskin Anti-Impact Driver Gloves are cut resistant, but that is thanks to a Kevlar® lining.

 We covered this question more in-depth in our post “Which Part of a Glove is Actually Cut Resistant?” but as a general rule, cut-resistant gloves will give you 360 degrees of protection.

-If your glove is made using high performance yarns like Kevlar®, Dyneema® or TenActiv™ then you should feel confident that the back of your hand is just as well protected as your fingers, palm or wrist.
+If your glove is made using high performance yarns like Kevlar®, Dyneema® or TenActiv™, you should feel confident that the back of your hand is just as well protected as your fingers, palm or wrist.

 So cut-proof gloves don’t exist but surely the glove that has the highest cut resistance must be the best glove, right?

 This probably seems pretty basic but it’s worth repeating: The best rated glove is the one that protects against the hazards you face.
 A worker who uses a box cutter once a day doesn’t need the same protection as someone who works in metal stamping eight hours a day.

 Using a glove designed for heavy-duty cut protection for a light-duty application has a snowballing effect: If a worker has less dexterity in the glove, they won’t be able to do their job right.
 If they can’t do their job right, they won’t wear the glove and then compliance takes a hit.
 Then the risk of hand injury skyrockets!